Kelly Dixon: Session 3

 “She was great in the beginning, so fun and lively.
 We did everything together.
 But about a month or so ago things started to get weird.”

 “Is this why you haven’t been communicating with Kelly?”

 “You say things are weird.
 How?”

 “Dr. Clement… can I tell you something?
 Something that may seem bizarre?”

 “Feel free to tell me anything, Alex.”

 “Alright.
-Things are weird like… the sun doesn’t feel the same anymore.
-And I don’t mean metaphorically, I mean it literally.
-Also, a part of me is lost, something’s missing.”
+Things are weird, like… the sun doesn’t feel the same anymore.
+And I don’t mean metaphorically, I mean this literally.
+It’s like a part of me is lost—like something’s missing.”

 “It’s difficult to explain.”

 “Tell me about the sun.
 How does it feel different?”

 “It seems hotter.
 Light in general is hotter.”